visgl/deck.gl/docs/api-reference/carto/carto-layer.md

 ##### `aggregationExp` (String, optional)

 Optional.
-Aggregration SQL expression.
+Aggregation SQL expression.
 Only used for spatial index datasets.

 ##### `aggregationResLevel` (Number, optional)

 Optional.
-Aggregration resolution level.
+Aggregation resolution level.
 Only used for spatial index datasets, defaults to 6 for quadbins, 4 for h3.

 ### Callbacks